-We fit different forms of a random walk model to the time series of shrimp catches to examine 1) whether trends in shrimp CPUE were common among all species or unique to each genus; 2) whether trends in CPUE had any systematic bias upwards or downwards; and 3) whether any bias in over time was related to the ONI and PDO.
+We fit different forms of a random walk model to the time series of shrimp catches to examine 1) whether annual CPUE values had any systematic upwards or downwards trends; 2) whether any trends in shrimp CPUE were common among all species or unique to each genus; and 3) whether any trends over time were related to the ONI and PDO.
 We then evaluated the data support for each form of model using Akaike’s Information Criterion corrected for small sample size (AICc).
 All CPUE data were log-transformed prior to analysis to meet assumptions of normally distributed errors.

 For a single time series i, we modeled the log-CPUE at time t (xi,t) as a biased random walk, whereby